rontarrant/gtkDcoding/docs/_posts/2019-05-14-0035-help-about-dialog.md

 ---
-title: 0035 – The About Dialog
+title: 0035 – Dialogs Part I - The About Dialog
 layout: post
 description: How to use a GTK AboutDialog - a D-language tutorial.
 author: Ron Tarrant

 ---

-## 0035 – The About Dialog
+## 0035 – Dialogs Part I - The About Dialog

 Starting today, and for the next few weeks, we'll be looking at `Dialog` windows of various types.
 We'll get started with one of the simpler ones, the AboutDialog, but to make it more interesting, we'll toss in a `Pixbuf`.
 [Here’s the code]( https://github.com/rontarrant/gtkDcoding/blob/master/013_dialogs/dialog_013_01_help_about.d).